DE

 How do the manufacturing processes for high-performance ceramic materials differ from those for traditional ceramics?

 For high-performance materials, substances are prepared as powder, shaped, thermally treated, and then processed.
 The big difference compared to other technical ceramics lies in the pyrolysis of the polymers.
+In this process, polymers are thermally treated, causing them to cross-link and transform into ceramic structures.

 In which industries are high-performance ceramic materials most frequently used, and why?